ahsaienyousra/MLSMA-BackEnd/README.md

 # MLSMA-BackEnd
-MultiAgent System (MAS) implementation using Jade framework asside with python scripts for the scraping and ML algorithms
+MultiAgent System (MAS) implementation using Jade framework asside with python scripts for the scraping of Covid19 Data into MongoDB database and apply ML algorithms on it.